gemseo/gemseo/doc_src/disciplines/namespaces.rst

     :class:`.MDOChain`, :class:`.MDA` and its subclasses, :class:`.MDOParallelChain` etc.
     Scenarios can be created with disciplines handling namespaces.
-    The main limitation is that not all wrappers and MDO test problems are compatible with namespaces.
+    The main limitation is that not all wrappers and MDO test problems are compatible with namespaces, which requires the modifications described at the end of this page.
-    The last section of this page describes how to make your discipline wrappers able to handle namespaces.
+    Currently, the :class:`.AutoPyDiscipline` and :class:`.ConstrAggegationDisc` support namespaces and can be used as examples.

 Coupling control in MDAs
 ------------------------